-The aggregate fair value of RSUs that vested during the year ended December 31, 2019 and 2018, as of the respective vesting dates, was \$1.9 million and \$1.8 million, respectively.
-A portion of RSUs that vested in 2019 and 2018 were net-share settled such that the Company withheld shares with value equivalent to the employees' minimum statutory obligation for the applicable income and other employment taxes and remitted the cash to the appropriate taxing authorities.
-The total shares withheld for RSUs during 2019 and 2018 were 15,000 and 13,000, respectively, and were based on the value of the RSUs on their respective settlement dates as determined by the Company's closing stock price.
-Total payments related to RSUs for the employees' tax obligations to taxing authorities were \$0.4 million in 2019, \$0.3 million in 2018, and \$0.4 million in 2017, and are reflected as a financing activity within the Consolidated Statements of Cash Flows.
-These net-share settlements had the effect of share repurchases by the Company as they reduced and retired the number of shares that would have otherwise been issued as a result of the vesting and did not represent an expense to the Company.
+The aggregate fair value of RSUs that vested during the year ended December 31, 2020 and 2019, as of the respective vesting dates, was \$2.2 million and \$1.9 million, respectively.
+A portion of RSUs that vested in 2020 and 2019 were net-share settled such that the Company withheld shares with value equivalent to the employees' minimum statutory obligation for the applicable income and other employment taxes and remitted the cash to the appropriate taxing authorities.
+The total shares withheld for RSUs during 2020 and 2019 were 19,000 and 15,000, respectively, and were based on the value of the RSUs on their respective settlement dates as determined by the Company's closing stock price.
+Total payments related to RSUs for the employees' tax obligations to taxing authorities were \$0.4 million in 2020, \$0.4 million in 2019, and \$0.3 million in 2018, and are reflected as a financing activity within the Consolidated Statements of Cash Flows.